Schedule Your Free Consultation

 To evaluate the effectiveness of preventive care and wellness incentives, employers should track key metrics such as:

-- Participation Rates: The percentage of employees engaging in wellness activities.
+- Participation Rates: The percentage of employees engaging in wellness activities, critical for program impact evaluation.

-- Claims Data: Trends in healthcare claims before and after program implementation.
+- Claims Data: Trends in healthcare claims before and after program implementation provide insight into cost reductions.

-- Biometric Improvements: Changes in health indicators like blood pressure, cholesterol, and BMI.
+- Biometric Improvements: Changes in health indicators like blood pressure, cholesterol, and BMI demonstrate health outcome improvements.

-Regular program evaluation enables continuous improvement and demonstrates the financial and health benefits of wellness initiatives.
+Regular program evaluation enables continuous improvement and demonstrates the financial and health benefits of wellness initiatives, reinforcing program support among leadership and employees.

 Frequently Asked Questions